wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    * AI Engineer

    * Business Analyst
-   * Business User
+   * Business User (Dynamics, Salesforce, etc.)
    <br /><br />

-   PROTIP: The above is different from the <a target="_blank" href="https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-assign-admin-roles">Administrator role permissions in Azure Active Directory</a> (AAD/Entra).
+PROTIP: This grouping is different from the <a target="_blank" href="https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-assign-admin-roles">Administrator role permissions in Azure Active Directory</a> (AAD/Entra).

    MY OPINION: I think job roles should be multi-select checkboxes.
    This segregation also adds to duplicating material for each.

+   QUESTION: How can these occupational roles be added among properties for individual users?

 <a name="Strategies"></a>